-Most carpenters work full time, which may include working evenings and weekends.
-Extreme temperatures or inclement weather can adversely impact building construction timelines, in which case carpenters’ hours may be affected.
+Most carpenters work full time, which may include evenings and weekends to meet clients’ deadlines.
+Extreme temperatures or inclement weather may impact building construction timelines, which in turn may affect carpenters’ hours.

 For more information about carpenters, including training opportunities, visit